-where the local term is isotropic, the anisotropy parameters along the chain direction is given by $\eta_{\alpha}$ and the anisotropy along the rung direction is represented by $\eta'_{\alpha}$.
-The exchange interaction along the rungs is $J'$ and its ratio to the leg interactions is given by $x=J'/J$.
-The periodic boundary condition is assumed along the leg direction while it is open along rungs.
-The ground state energy per spin for $n$-leg KN ladder to the $4$th order of perturbation expansion in PCUT approach is obtained to be \begin{widetext}
+where the local term is isotropic, the anisotropy parameters along the chain direction are given by $\eta_{\alpha}$, and the anisotropy along the rung direction is represented by $\eta'_{\alpha}$.
+The exchange interaction along the rungs is $J'$, and we define $x=J'/J$.
+The periodic boundary condition is assumed along the leg direction, while the boundary condition is open along the rungs.
+The GSE per spin for an $n$-leg KN ladder to the $4$th order of the perturbation expansion in the PCUT approach is obtained \begin{widetext}

-\end{widetext} The above equation reduces to the energy of $d=1$ dimensional KN model for $n=1$ and also for $x=0$.
-It should be noted that Eq.(\ref{ladder-energy}) has been calculated for the isotropic local interaction $\alpha=0$.
+\end{widetext} The above equation reduces to the energy of the one-dimensional KN model for $n=1$ and also for $x=0$.
+It should be noted that Eq.~(\ref{ladder-energy}) has been calculated for the isotropic local interaction $\alpha=0$.